-In order to predict the direction from test-image pairs, we first infer the mapping by computing $p(h \mid y, x)$ , from which we compute the 48 second-level hidden unit activities.
-Using these activities as weights, we average the orientation tuning fields shown in the right plot of Figure 5 (an approach commonly referred to as vector averaging).
+In order to predict the direction from test-image pairs, we first infer the mapping by computing $p(\mathbf{h}|\mathbf{y}; \mathbf{x})$, from which we compute the 48 second-level hidden unit activities.
+Using these activities as weights, we average the orientation tuning fields shown in the right plot of figure 5 (an approach commonly referred to as "vector averaging").
 Figure 6 depicts the resulting distribution over observed directions when several motions are presented simultaneously.
-The figure shows that the model uses a multimodal distribution to encode multiple motions and can clearly correctly identify the different directions.
+The figure shows that the model uses a multi-modal distribution to encode multiple motions, and can clearly correctly identify the different directions.
 We were able to obtain similar results when using the filters learned from broadcast TV (which is not surprising, given the similarities of the filters learned in both settings).
 However, in the case of real video, several additional difficulties (such as a strong preference for horizontal motion) complicate the results.

-It might appear at first sight that there is a much simpler ad hoc approach that could mimic the model's ability to recognize transparent motions.
-One could independently train or build several motion models, each tuned to a specific direction, and subsequently in some way combine the models' responses to test data showing simultaneous motions.
-Note, however, that to replicate the described experiment, one would need to build roughly as many models as there are angles that our model can distinguish.
-Our model's ability to distinguish the different motions relies crucially on its ability to represent several motions using its (binary) code of hidden unit activities (which relies on the fact that it uses a factorial code for representing transformations).
-In contrast, most common approaches to recognizing motion cannot represent even two transformations.
+It might appear at first sight that there is a much simpler, ad-hoc approach that could mimic the model's ability to recognize transparent motions.
+One could independently train or build several motion models, each one tuned to a specific direction, and subsequently in some way combine the models' responses to test data showing simultaneous motions.
+Note, however, that to replicate the described experiment one would need to build roughly as many models as there are angles that our model can distinguish.
+Our model's ability to tell apart the different motions relies crucially on its ability to represent several motions using its (binary) code of hidden unit activities (which, in turn, relies on the fact that it uses a factorial code for representing transformations.)
+In contrast, note that most common approaches to recognizing motion cannot even represent two transformations.